 I had a pretty extensive career in the travel industry in my previous life, from booking corporate travel to owning my own travel agency.
 During those years, my parents regularly traveled to Europe and kept relying on the advice of this guy named Rick Steves.
 One day I sat down with my dad and asked him to tell me about this Europe guru who was dictating their life!
 I realized after that conversation, that I had to someday work for his company.
 So here I am!
-I started out in the rail department, moved to the tour department and now I travel through Europe as a My Way manager.
+I started out in the rail department, moved to Tour Sales & Service, and now I travel through Europe as a My Way manager.
 I've always enjoyed working with the kinds of travelers Rick attracts, and this latest role fits my personality to a tee!

 What do you like best about My Way vacations and our independent travelers?